sfc-gh-bciranni/audience-analytics-demo/docs/github_setup_instructions.md

 If the Git integration fails:
 - Ensure repository is public
-- Verify all CSV files are in the root directory (not subfolders)
+- Verify all CSV files are in the `/data` directory
 - Check that file names match exactly what the script expects
 - Make sure you have the correct repository URL format
+- Confirm the `/data` folder structure is maintained

 ### Repository Contents